 • Online teaching and virtual concerts.

-• The “Jockey Club Music Children Fruit Programme” started.
+• The “Jockey Club Music Children Fruit Programme” started, providing services to underprivileged children and their families.